 We met up with friends and family while we were in Milan, which made this holiday so much more special.

-Contact me for tips and information about our ten days in Italy with kids or if you want to book a holiday to Italy.
+Contact me if you want to book your holiday to Italy.